-We will work on baseball fundamentals at the four free clinics, with stations for hitting, fielding, and pitching.
+We will work on baseball fundamentals at the free clinic, with stations for hitting, fielding, and pitching.
 It's a great way to shake the rust off from winter.
-There is no registration required for the clinics.

 If you have any questions, please contact Big Willow President Trevor Knight.